zhangtin/LOS_NLOS_Classify/README.md

 - N is the number of samples.
 - M is the number of antennas on the ULA.
 It can be applied to various modulation methods, including:
   - QPSK
   - 4-QAM
   - 8-QAM
   - 16-QAM
   - 32-QAM
   - 64-QAM
-- Basically any 2-dimensional modulation scheme
+- Any 2-dimensional modulation scheme should be acceptable for this algorithm.

 ### License
 This code is provided under the terms of the **No Commercial Use** license.
 You are allowed to use it for academic purposes but not for commercial applications.